aloha-fim/speculator/README.md

 The Neural Network
 ---
-Please refer to the Python Notebook to see how the CNN was implemented.
+* implementation of the CNN included within the python notebook.

 ![picture](/img/vgg.png)